remindersdevs/Reminders/README.md

 ```

 ## Todo
-- Show some kind of spinner when refreshing
 - Warn user when they are offline
 - Make a GNOME Shell extension that lets you view your reminders
 - Maybe integrate the search with GNOME Shell